Prospective Graduate Students

 ||Human Dimensions of Natural Resources||Non-Timber Forest Products|

-We are very glad you are interested in graduate study with us at Virginia Tech.
+We are very glad you are interested in graduate study at Virginia Tech.
 We welcome applications from students with diverse academic backgrounds.
 Prior study or a degree in bioproducts, wood science, packaging, forest products, chemistry, engineering, business, forestry, material science, biological systems engineering, architecture, or other areas of study are welcome.

 Students can focus their degree program in specialized areas of study by selecting coursework and thesis or dissertation research problems in specialized subject areas.
 Matching your area of degree interest with a faculty member working in that area is a sure way to gain skills and knowledge in the particular subject under the umbrella of the general degree requirements.

-Our department is one of the leading North American programs.
+Our department is one of the leading programs in North America.
 We have a diverse faculty with a variety of research and instructional interests.
 Please see here for more information about the faculty.
 We have a long history of graduate education, completing more than 100 Ph.Ds and many more M.S. degree candidates since formal establishment of the department more than 25 years ago.
 Graduates of our program are in high demand by universities, public and private research organizations, industry, trade agencies, non-profit organizations, and products suppliers.
 Also have a look here for more information.